Try Premium+ free for 7 days. Sign up and start learning now.

 Vocabulary

-Headstock – the widened piece at the end of the neck of a guitar, to which the tuning pegs are fixed.
+- Headstock – the widened piece at the end of the neck of a guitar, to which the tuning pegs are fixed.

-Tuning Peg / Machine Head –Â any of the pegs in the neck of a stringed musical instrument around which the strings are wound, and which are turned to adjust their tension and so tune the instrument.
+- Tuning Peg / Machine Head – any of the pegs in the neck of a stringed musical instrument around which the strings are wound.
+Turn the tuning pegs to adjust the strings’ tension and tune the instrument.

-Nut – The nut is a small strip of bone, plastic, brass, corian, graphite, stainless steel, or other medium-hard material, at the joint where the headstock meets the fretboard.
+- Nut – The nut is a small strip of bone, plastic, brass, corian, graphite, stainless steel, or other medium-hard material, at the joint where the headstock meets the guitar fretboard.
 Its grooves guide the strings onto the fretboard, giving consistent lateral string placement.

-Neck – The neck of a guitar includes the guitar’s frets, fretboard, tuners, headstock, and truss rod.
+- Neck – The neck of a guitar includes the guitar’s frets, fretboard, tuners, headstock, and truss rod.

-Trussrod – The truss rod is part of a guitar or other fretted, stringed-instruments that stabilizes the lengthwise forward curvature (also called relief), of the neck
+- Trussrod – The truss rod is part of a guitar or other fretted, stringed instruments that stabilizes the lengthwise forward curvature (also called relief), of the neck

-Bridge – A bridge is a device that supports the strings on a stringed musical instrument and transmits the vibration of those strings to another structural component of the instrument—typically a soundboard, such as the top of a guitar or violin—which transfers the sound to the surrounding air.
+- Bridge – A bridge is a device that supports the strings on a stringed musical instrument and transmits the vibration of those strings to another structural component of the instrument—typically a soundboard, such as the top of a guitar or violin—which transfers the sound to the surrounding air.

-Bridge Pin – Most steel-string guitars use bridge pins to hold the strings against your guitar’s bridge and bridgeplate.
+- Bridge Pin – Most steel-string guitars use bridge pins to hold the strings against your guitar’s bridge and bridge plate.
 Bridge pins come in various sizes and can be made from plastic, wood, ivory, bone, and even brass.
 Each material offers a different tone and various degrees of longevity.

 If you’re changing an intact string